Home » Aldi Finds (Special Buys) » liveGfree Gluten Free Cheddar Cheese Biscuit Mix

 If you’ve ever eaten at Red Lobster, you know that the Cheddar Bay Biscuits are a memorable part of any meal there.
 These crumbly, savory biscuits are loaded with cheese, butter, and garlicky flavors, and they can be addictive.

-In recent years, if eating out is not in the budget, we’ve been able to get our cheddar biscuit fix with a Red Lobster-branded mix sold at most grocery stores.
+If eating out is not in the budget, we’ve been able to get our cheddar biscuit fix with a Red Lobster-branded mix sold at most grocery stores, including Aldi.
 It’s easy to add water, shredded cheese, butter, and other basic ingredients to the biscuit mix to make your own version of Red Lobster Cheddar Bay Biscuits at home.
-Then Aldi began selling its own version of knockoff Red Lobster biscuits with its Baker’s Corner Cheddar Herb Biscuit Mix.
+For a while, Aldi even sold its own version of knockoff Red Lobster biscuits with its Baker’s Corner Cheddar Herb Biscuit Mix, which seems to have been discontinued.

 For fans who eat a gluten free diet, however, cheddar biscuits of any kind may be off limits.
 Aldi has a fix for that.
-In addition to selling the aforementioned regular cheddar biscuit mix, the grocer also sells a special gluten free cheddar cheese biscuit mix under its liveGfree private label, which specializes in offering products that do not contain gluten.
+In addition to selling the aforementioned Red Lobster-branded cheddar biscuit mix, the grocer also sometimes sells a special gluten free cheddar cheese biscuit mix under its liveGfree private label, which focuses on products that do not contain gluten.

-This mix used to be a Regular Buy when we first wrote about it in 2021, which meant you could find it at Aldi any time of year.
-It was sold alongside another gluten free mix for cornbread.
-Then it seemed to become a limited-time Aldi Find.
-Now, Aldi is listing it as a Seasonal Item available during the fall/winter months.
-You can’t order this online if it’s out of stock at your local store.
+Aldi has vacillated over the years about how often to stock this mix.
+It used to be a Regular Buy when we first wrote about it in 2021, which meant you could find it at Aldi any time of year.
+Then, it seemed to become a limited-time Aldi Find.
+Later, Aldi listed it as a Seasonal Item available only during the fall/winter months.
+And finally, in 2025, it looks like Aldi has made this an Aldi Find again.
+An Aldi Find gets stocked once, and once that sells out, it’s gone until whenever Aldi might decide to bring it back.
+You can’t order this online from Aldi if it’s out of stock at your local store.

 Ingredients for the cheddar cheese biscuit mix are: white rice flour, sugar, palm shortening, baking powder, potato starch, buttermilk powder, salt, baking soda, garlic powder, xanthan gum, and lactic acid.
 Ingredients for the seasoning mix are: garlic powder, yeast extract, onion powder, natural butter flavor, and parsley.